sinistersnare/sinistersnare.github.io/content/post/09-crafting-semantics-1.md

 # Intro #

 Hi, in this post we will be implementing a CESK Abstract Machine for the lambda calculus (or simply 'λ').
 First, we need to define all of what an 'abstract machine' is, what semantics are, and the syntax we will be using.
 So this post may be a bit long.
+Future posts are likely to be shorter!

-If you know all of the intro stuff already, but dont know how to define semantics for the lambda calculus, feel free to skip to [here](@/post/09-crafting-semantics-1.md#transitions)
+If you know all of the intro stuff already, but dont know how to define semantics for the lambda calculus, feel free to skip to [here](@/post/09-crafting-semantics-1.md#the-machine)

 # CESK #